 Lower School Counseling

-The Lower School Counseling Program aims to help all students grow in their personal, social, and academic skills.
-The program also helps students manage challenges that may arise during the school year.
-The counselor is available for individual meetings with students at the request of the student, teacher, or parent, in order to work toward productive action at school and at home.
+The lower school counseling program aims to help all students grow in their social, emotional, personal, academic, and spiritual skills.
+This program helps students manage challenges that may arise during the school year.
+The lower school dean of counseling and student services and the lower school counselor are available for individual meetings with students at the request of the student, teacher, or parent, in order to work toward productive action at school and at home.
+The lower school dean of counseling and student services also manages the accommodations program and testing needs for lower school students.

 The Lower School Counseling Program is developmentally, proactively based.